o2r-project/o2r-meta/README.md

 PARSERS_CLASS_LIST.append(ParseAbc())
 ```

-+ test if your new parser is working by calling
++ test if the extractor recognizes your new parser by calling

 ```bash
 python o2rmeta.py -debug extract -f